top of page

 Fluorescent Ruby, Chunky Gal Mountain, Clay County, North Carolina

 A little known mining area exists on Chunky Gal Mountain, near Franklin, Clay County, North Carolina.
 This area produces fine crystals of corundum that often occur in a matrix of smaragdite, a green-colored chromian actinolite.
 Some of the corundum from this location shows a classic trivalent chromium-activated red fluorescent response under long wave UV.
-This series of photographs shows specimens of corundum, var. ruby, as individual hexagonal crystals, and in smaragdite matrix, collected in 2017 from Chunky Gal Mountain.
+This series of photographs shows several specimens of corundum, var. ruby, as individual hexagonal crystals, and in smaragdite matrix, collected in 2017 from Chunky Gal Mountain.

-Brightly fluorescent hexagonal ruby crystals collected from Chunky Gal Mountain, North Carolina, seen under long wave UV (365nm) and visible light.
-The largest crystal, at left, is approximately 23 mm across.
+Brightly fluorescent hexagonal ruby crystals collected from Chunky Gal Mountain, North Carolina, seen under long wave UV (365nm).

 bottom of page